tabrza/CV/README.md

 - Multilingual; speaks fluent English, proficient in Urdu and Dutch with basic knowledge of French.
 - Cemented expertise encompassing Agile (Scrum) software development via professional development.
 - Enjoys maintaining awareness of new and emerging technologies, including SAP tools while developing knowledge surrounding process analysis and modelling.
-- Strong academic background, including a Bachelor’s degree in Economics at the University of Amsterdam.
+- Strong academic background, including a Master’s degree in Business at the University of Edinburgh.

-## CORE COMPETENCIES

-Full Project Lifecycle Management │ Logistics │ Supply Chain Optimisation │ Strategy Planning │ Budgeting Sourcing │
-Procurement │ Lean Practices │ Operational Transitions / Expansions │ Troubleshooting | Solutions Development │ Consulting |
-Stakeholder Relations │ Global Operations │ New Systems Implementation │ Cross-Functional Communications |

-Technical Skills: Web Development (HTML, CSS, JavaScript), CMS (Drupal, Joomla)

 ## EXPERIENCE

-### Ocean Air International, Islamabad, Pakistan
-Premier logistics company comprised of various branches throughout Pakistan

-#### Manager Operations and Business Development	03.2015-09.2017
+Ocean Air International, Pakistan Manager Operations and Business Development             (Oct 2013 - Sept 2017) Regional leader in logistics & supply chain management through technology
-Promoted to orchestrate global logistics operations, including packing, transportation, shipping, and delivery of products to a wide range of blue chip organisations (including: British American Tobacco, World Bank, Nestle, British Council, IFRC, Yamaha) and several embassies (including: US, German, French embassy).
-Coordinate efforts of 40 team members focused on achieving KPIs and superior ratings in performance appraisals.

-Select Highlights:
+- Oversaw development and implementation of ERP system automating CRM & shipment oversight
+- Directed  workflows of  40 team members in overall operations incl. packing, admin depts and 3 branch managers
-- Provide overall management of key accounts valued at over $4M with US Embassy Pakistan, Peter Justesen, and the World Bank.
+- Account manager for clients  valued at over $4M including the US Embassy Pakistan and the World Bank
-- Manage administration, tendering, certification, and internal documentation functions.
+- Slashed waste by 10% by optimising stock control process
-- Delivered more than $450K in additional revenues through expert acquisition of clients.
+- Generated ~$450k revenue  from B2B and B2C clients in 2015-16 through acquisition of new clientele.
+- Met with and oversaw initial contract negotiations with Chinese companies for projects under CPEC

+#### Similie (similie.org), Dili, East Timor | Partner, Operations Consultant	Jul.
+2016 - Oct.
+2016
+Start-up combining software solutions with change management to help govt. depts. and iNGOs to improve service delivery
+- Created strategy roadmap, workflows, content for conventions
-- Successfully secured new high-value contracts through preparation of technical / financial proposals to meet RFPs based on client needs as well as available resources.
+- Secured contracts valued ~ $200k through preparation of technical proposals in alignment with client needs
-- Slashed waste by 10% while optimising inventory accuracy through rollout of stock control process.
-- Played a key role in client satisfaction / retention through participation in events, meetings, and conferences.

-#### Business Development Manager	10.2013-02.2015
-Selected to create, implement, and manage customised ERP software automating operational processes.

-Select Highlights:
-- Introduced supply chain security management system in alignment with ISO 28000 standards.
-- Elevated stock control, real-time tracking, and oversight of shipments through new system implementation.
-- Achieved major improvements in delivery times (20%) through implementation of new labelling system.
-- Enforced compliance with FIDI and ISO certifications, ensuring proper set-up of risk mitigating measures.
-- Spearheaded full lifecycle of global door-to-door moves.
-- Project managed highly successful RFPs, encompassing high security, time sensitive operations involving 100+ staff members of US Embassy in Islamabad.
-- Impacted client relations and marketing by participating in conferences, receptions, and events.

 ## OTHER PROJECTS

+#### Laptop Drive, Pakistan | Campaign Manager Aug.
+2017 - Sept.
+2017
+- Fundraised, refurbished and donated 27 laptops to 5 schools, enabling 1355 children from underprivileged backgrounds to have greater access to an understanding of computers.

-#### The Quality Pages (thequalitypages.com), Islamabad, Pakistan | CEO	11.2016-Present
+#### The Quality Pages (thequalitypages.com), Islamabad, Pakistan | CEO	Nov.
+2016 - Present
-- Built and hosted this online business directory that provides clients with a tool to verify businesses matching their needs in Pakistan.
+- An online business directory that provides clients with a tool to verify businesses matching their needs.
+TheQualityPages is a personal project seeking to minimise the information gap between perceived offerings and services rendered by companies.
-- Lead site marketing efforts through traditional and social media platforms, acquiring 150 member companies to date.
-- Identified need for a verification and review process enabling customers to leave comments on services provided and products delivered.
-- Developed / implemented new revenue streams and expanded service locations within Pakistan.

-#### Similie (similie.org), Dili, East Timor | Operations Consultant	07.2016-10.2016
-- Created strategy roadmap, workflows, content for conventions, contract creation, and led all aspects of business development of this start-up based out of Dili, East Timor looking to combine software solutions with a change management approach to enable INGOs and government departments based in the WaSH (Water, Sanitation and Hygiene) sector to integrate business-critical and long-term software.
-- Secured contracts valued at over $200K through preparation of technical / financial proposals in alignment with client needs and RFPs.
-- Established new contacts in agricultural sector, resulting in a $36K business proposal.

-#### Infinite Energy, Rawalakot, Kashmir | CEO	11.2013-11.2014
+#### Infinite Energy, Pakistan | Founder Nov.
+2013 - Nov.
+2014
-- Innovated social venture to combat energy crisis in Kashmir through solar lanterns, sourcing vendors from China, testing various samples, and completing successful trial of 300 solar lanterns.
-- Positively impacted 300 families, improving economic gains and children’s ability to study.
+- Social venture to combat energy crisis in Kashmir through solar lanterns.
+Trial of 300 solar lanterns, positively impacting 300 families, improving economic gains and children’s ability to study.
-- Contributed to reductions in environmental impact, minimising usage of oil lanterns and batteries.

-#### Ernst and Young (E&Y), Edinburgh, UK | External Consultant	01.2013-04.2013
-- Assigned to external consultancy project to expand E&Y’s ‘intrapreneur’ programme into EMEIA region.
-- Organised and led team efforts as well as conducted research into viable entrepreneurial markets, identifying and cultivating potential partners.

 ## QUALIFICATIONS AND EDUCATION

-#### Full Stack Web Development Certification │ Makers Academy	10.2017-01-2018
+#### Full Stack Web Development Certification │ Makers Academy	Oct.
+2017- Jan.
+2018
+Makers Academy is a highly selective, 12 week, full-time course in web development based in London.
+- Technologies: Javascript, Ruby, REACT, PostgresQL, AJAX, JSON, version control with Git
+- Testing frameworks: RSpec, Jasmine
+- Methodologies: Agile/XP, Object-oriented design, Test Driven Development

 #### MSc International Business and Emerging Markets │ University of Edinburgh	2012-2013
 Dissertation: ‘Social Enterprises in a Near-Knightian Context’